Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Numerical experiments

+Hence the local solves entering ORAS are precisely the discrete counterparts of the local Schwarz problems analyzed in Section~\ref{sec:DD}. (see also \cite{StCyr:2007:OMA} for an explanation on the continuous-discrete link of the Schwarz iterations).

-In the finite element context, the overlap width $\delta$ is defined in terms of number of layers of mesh elements.
-Starting from an initial non-overlapping partition, using an overlap level of $s$ means that each subdomain is extended by $s$ layers of mesh elements.
-The corresponding overlap width $\delta$ between two subdomains is then $\delta = 2 h s$, where $h$ is the mesh size.\\
+\paragraph{Overlap and discretization.} In the finite element setting, the overlap width is specified by the number \(s\) of layers of mesh elements added to each subdomain.
+Starting from a non-overlapping partition, an overlap level \(s\) means that each subdomain is enlarged by \(s\) element layers, so that the geometric overlap between neighboring subdomains is \(\delta = 2hs\), where \(h\) is the mesh size.

 The numerical experiments are performed using the open-source finite element software FreeFEM~\cite{Hecht:2012:FF}.
-The implementation uses the \textit{ffddm}~\cite{Tournier:2019:FFD} framework, a set of high-level parallel FreeFEM scripts implementing domain decomposition methods which aims at simplifying the use of parallel solvers in FreeFEM.\\
+The implementation uses the \textit{ffddm} framework \cite{Tournier:2019:FFD}, which provides high-level parallel domain decomposition tools in FreeFEM.

-\paragraph{Geometry and decomposition} Unless noted, the domain is a rectangular waveguide of size \(1\times 1\times N\), decomposed into \(N\) strip-like subdomains of equal axial length.
-We report iteration counts versus \(N\) for several wavenumbers \(k\) and scalings of a damping parameter \(\sigma\in\{0,1/k,1,k\}\).
-Here \(\sigma\) is applied as a complex shift in the material (absorptive medium) consistent with \S\ref{subsec:limspec}.
+\paragraph{Geometry, decomposition, and damping parameter.} Unless otherwise stated, the computational domain is a rectangular waveguide of size \(1\times 1\times N\), decomposed into \(N\) strip-like subdomains of equal axial length.
+We report GMRES iteration counts as functions of the number of subdomains \(N\), for several real wavenumbers \(k_r := \text{Re}(k)\) and several values of an absorption parameter